 Most importantly, discuss your child’s condition with your pediatrician, who may recommend over-the-counter treatments, such as topical steroids, itch relief, or oral antihistamines.
 If those don’t work and you child’s condition doesn’t improve, your pediatrician may prescribe medicine.

-To learn more about common skin irritations in children and how to treat them, check out UPMC Children’s Hospital of Pittsburgh’s pediatric dermatology services or call 724-933-9190.
+To learn more about common skin irritations in children and how to treat them, visit UPMC Children’s Hospital of Pittsburgh Pediatric Dermatology Services.

 From nutrition to illnesses, from athletics to school, children will face many challenges growing up.
 Parents often will make important health care decisions for them.
 We hope to help guide both of you in that journey.
 UPMC Children’s Hospital of Pittsburgh is a national leader in pediatric care, ranking consistently on U.S. News & World Report’s Best Children’s Hospitals Honor Roll.
 We provide expert treatment for pediatric diseases, along well-child visits, urgent care, and more.
 With locations across Pennsylvania, Maryland, and West Virginia, you can find world-class care close to home.
 We also work closely with UPMC Magee-Womens Hospital, a national leader in care for newborns and their mothers.
 Our goal is to provide the best care for your children, from birth to adulthood and beyond.
 Visit our website to find a doctor near you.